PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 In February 2012, Hadfield participated in the first Earth-to-space musical collaboration with Canadian pop group the Barenaked Ladies and the children’s choir, The Wexford Gleeks.
 The performance consisted of an original song titled "I.S.S.
 (Is Somebody Singing), celebrating music education in Canada.

-On May 12th, 2013, the day before his trip back to Earth, Hadfield posted a music video of himself covering David Bowie’s 1969 pop hit “Space Oddity” in the ISS (shown below).
-As of June 2013, the video has nearly 16 million views.
+On May 12th, 2013, the day before his trip back to Earth, Hadfield shared a music video of himself covering David Bowie’s 1969 pop hit “Space Oddity” onboard the ISS (shown below).
+Within the first year of its YouTube premiere, the music video garnered more than 22 million views.

 On June 10th, 2013, Hadfield announced his retirement from the Canadian Space Agency after 35 years of government service, effective July 3rd.
 Initially revealed with a tweet about saying goodbye to his coworkers, his official announcement was uploaded to YouTube (shown below) on June 12th.